Nova Scotia Route 213

 Route 213 is a collector road in the Canadian province of Nova Scotia.
 It is located in the Halifax Regional Municipality, connecting Bedford at Trunk 2 (the Bedford Highway) with Upper Tantallon at Trunk 3 with interchanges with Highway 102 and Highway 103 located near the termini.

 It is known as the "Hammonds Plains Road."

 Route description

 From its eastern terminus with the Trunk 2 (Bedford Highway) it is a 2-lane collector road until its junction with Highway 102.
-Heading west from Highway 102 it is four lanes to Gary Martin Drive.
+Heading west from Highway 102 it is four lanes to Gary Martin Drive with a speed of 50 km/h.
 From Gary Martin Drive until Pockwock Road, it is a two-lane collector road with a speed limit of 70 km/h.
 From Pockwock Road until its terminus at Trunk 3 (St. Margaret's Bay Road), it is a two lane limited access road with a speed limit varying between 60 km/h and 80 km/h.

-Hammonds Plains Road can get congested during rush hour, despite being a sub rural road.
-In August 2022 most of the speed limits were reduced by 10 km/h.